raskolnikov-rodion/raskolnikov-rodion/README.md

 My background is in electronics and bioengineering.
 You can see some of my past work on biomedical instrumentation and machine learning [here](https://1drv.ms/f/s!AhFcsd63GAVbfUzayNhppUFQwvA).

+[I don't have social media](https://www.youtube.com/watch?v=m6AF_aFuD8w), but you have other ways of contacting me.

 Thanks for visiting!

 <!--